 Obstetrics, Gynecology and Reproductive Sciences

-Associate Chair for Research; Director of the Center for the Study of Birth Defects; Deputy Director of Graduate & Postdoctoral Studies
+Director, Center for the Study of Birth Defects; Deputy Director, Graduate & Post-Doctoral Studies; Vice Chair for Research

 655 West Baltimore Street

 - 1986-1990 - B.S., Animal Science, Zhejiang Agricultural University, Zhejiang, P. R. China

 - 1990-1993 - M.S., Animal Reproductive Sciences, Nanjing Agricultural University, Nanjing, P. R. China

 - 1994-1999 - Ph.D., Biophysics, Tokyo University of Agriculture & Technology, Japan and Zhejiang University, P. R. China

 - 1999-2002 - University of Nebraska Medical Center, Postdoctoral Research Associate